 Job is probably one of the best examples of someone who knew God as a loving God, despite hurt, pain, illness, affliction, loss, and tragedy.
 Even when those around Job, criticized him, and accused God of bestowing this great punishment on Job, Job never lost faith in Christ.

 When reading the book Job, one needs to be careful of misunderstanding the true words of wisdom, and the words of foolish men.
 It's quoted in Job, "You talk like a foolish woman.
 Should we accept only good things from the hand of God and never anything bad?”
-Job 2:10 The amazing thing about this statement is that God did NOT choose the specifics of Job's misery, Satan did.
-Job endured all of this with a faithful heart, and a love for God.
+Job 2:10 The fantastic thing about this statement is that God did NOT choose the specifics of Job's misery, Satan did.
+Job endured all of this with a faithful heart and a love for God.
 He became mad, but He accepted that God knew what was best.
 He did not lose faith, even though God chose not to reveal the reasons for this.

 God never once tried explaining to Job why he went through everything he did, yet Job accepted his plight.
-He was faithful, because he trusted that God loved him and knew more than he did.
+He was faithful because he trusted that God loved him and knew more than he did.
 He understood that God is a sovereign God.

 God is in control.

 He only allowed what would be the best for the world as a whole.
 Who are we to judge God?
 We are mere humans in this vast world, we have no way of knowing God's ultimate plan, except through what he has placed in His Word.
-We should all be like Job and learn that just because things are going bad, does not mean that God is punishing us, nor should we believe that God is doing the harm upon us.
+We should all be like Job and learn that just because things are going bad, does not mean that God is punishing us, nor should we believe that God is harming us.
 He is merely allowing the pain in the first place.

-How Could A Loving God Allow Pain?
+How Could a Loving God Allow Pain?